AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 If the prototype functions ideally, the effluent water will no longer contain any excess dissolved gas.
 The subteam will test the functionality of the prototype in two ways.
 First, the subteam will determine qualitatively, likely with the assistance of a camera, whether bubbles form inside the reactor.
 If this is true, the premise of using a fluidized bed to encourage bubble formation and to remove dissolved gas from water is valid.
 After modifying the system as necessary to achieve qualitative success, the subteam will move on to a quantitative analysis of the prototype.
 The subteam will use dissolved oxygen probes to determine the difference in concentration of dissolved oxygen between the influent and effluent water.
 With such data, the subteam will then modify the system as necessary to optimize the amount of dissolved gas that is removed.

 Although the subteam will be observing bubble formation of oxygen gas within our prototype reactor, it is expected that the percentage of dissolved oxygen removed will be proportional to the percentage of total dissolved gas removed in the actual system.
 The principles of Henry's Law and Pascal's Law and the equations the subteam put together to model gas solubility are universal, so it is expected that oxygen will give an accurate representation of the reactor's ability to remove any dissolved gas.

+As the subteam progresses to experimentation, the subteam will be utilizing ProCoDA in order automate data collection and to control many parts of the experimental apparatus.

 The subteam continues to look forward to experimentation and iteration to prove the validity and functionality of the research done throughout the semester.